 Many companies have begun to take action to address the climate crisis.
 They’re disclosing more climate-related information in line with the Task Force on Climate-related Financial Disclosures’ recommendations.24 As of September 2020, nearly 500 companies had approved science-based targets for reducing GHGE, and that number continues to rise.25 One of the clearest lessons from leading firms is that sustainability has evolved into a core business function, central to their strategy and vital to their success.26

-While climate change is central to the mission of agencies such as the Department of Energy (DoE) and the Environmental Protection Agency (EPA), for others, such as the Department of Agriculture, it will significantly alter the operational landscape and may compel them to rethink entire programs.
-In the current environment, all government entities—federal, state, and local—should understand and embrace how climate affects their missions, and how their missions affect the climate.
+While climate change is central to the mission of agencies such as the Department of Energy (DoE) and the Environmental Protection Agency (EPA), for others, such as the Department of Agriculture, it will significantly alter the operational landscape and may compel them to rethink entire programmes.
+In the current environment, all government entities—federal, state and local—should understand and embrace how climate affects their missions, and how their missions affect the climate.
 The key will be to take action on climate change in a way that both aligns with and advances their mission objectives.

 The key is to take action on climate change in a way that aligns with and advances mission objectives.